Skip to main content

 Non-goals

-These remain non-goals for the v1 alpha:
+These remain non-goals for the v1:

 • model provider SDK dependency